w3f/w3f-education/docs/Substrate/section4/events-errors.md

 Although our node and pallet compile, it does not contain all the functionality we need to fulfill the project's requirements.

+We have three overarching components we need to take care of to fulfill our functionality:

+1. **Implement events and errors**
+2. Implement storage items
+3. Implement dispatchable functions (extrinisics)

 This section will focus on adding a new events and errors to `pallet_connect` in order to prepare for creating state changes.

 ## Defining Events - Adding a New Event